* Dollar maintains bulk of gains made on robust payrolls report

-TOKYO, Aug 8 (Reuters) - The dollar inched down slightly in Asian trading on Tuesday, but maintained most of the gains it made on last week's robust employment data that kept hope alive that the U.S. Federal Reserve could still increase interest rates this year.
+LONDON, Aug 8 (Reuters) - The dollar inched down for a second day on Tuesday, still holding on to most of the gains made on Friday after strong U.S. jobs data even though investors remain unconvinced that the Federal Reserve will hike rates again this year.

-Investors also await clues as to when the Fed will begin shrinking its $4.2 trillion bond portfolio.
+Investors are also awaiting clues as to when the Fed will begin shrinking its $4.2 trillion bond portfolio.

 "The September meeting is where we are anticipating the identification of the start date and we would not be surprised to see it start in almost an immediate fashion," said Bill Northey, chief investment officer at U.S. Bank Private Client Group in Helena, Montana.

 The dollar index edged down 0.1 percent to 93.353, holding well above last week's 15-month low of 92.548, though it remained shy of Friday's high of 93.774 as investors pondered the timing of the U.S. central bank's next tightening steps.